 - You will forego the opportunity to make any future changes to this policy.

-- When choosing the new owner of the life insurance policy, keep divorce situations in mind.
+- When choosing the new life insurance policy owner, keep divorce situations in mind.

 Avoid Taxation by Using Life Insurance Trusts